rbrastad/lib4tripletex/README.md

 }
 ```

 ## Usage

 The API is developed in JAVA.
-But youc can use it in an Javascript controller.
+But you can use it in an Javascript controller.

 ```
 var portalLib = require('/lib/xp/portal');